tatsuhiro-t/spdylay/README.rst

         -m, --multiply=<N> Request each URI <N> times.
 By default, same URI is not requested twice.
 This option disables it too.
+        -p, --proxy=<HOST> Use this host as a SPDY proxy -P, --proxy-port=<PORT>
+                           Use this as the port of the SPDY proxy if one is set
         --color            Force colored log output.

     $ src/spdycat -nv https://www.google.com/